-Since Ragdolls are large cats, you will need a larger sized litter box.
-Be sure to clean this regularly, as all cats in general are very hygienic and a neglected litter box can lead to reluctance to use it.
+Since Ragdolls are large cats, you will need a larger-sized litter box, so do your research before buying one because your Raggie might not fit in it.
+Also, be sure to clean this regularly, as all cats are exceptionally hygienic, and a neglected litter box can lead to reluctance to use it.

 #6 Like all cats, they have a few genetic disorders to look out for.

 All cat breeds, just like humans, can be predisposed to different cat health issues, regardless of how insistent a breeder is about a lack of defects in their line.
-While it is important to do a little research on a breeder and ask about the incidence of health problems, it’s also good to be generally aware of some of the health issues Ragdolls can be prone to:
+So while it is essential to do a little research on a breeder and ask about the incidence of health problems, it’s also good to be generally aware of some of the health issues Ragdolls can be prone to:

 - FIP (feline infectious peritonitis) – All cats can get this horrible disease.
-Unfortunately, there aren’t really reliable ways to test for or treat FIP, but the risk can be reduced through good nutrition, a clean environment and keeping current on vaccinations – so check out a cattery/breeder for all of these things.
+Unfortunately, there aren’t reliable ways to test for or treat FIP, but the risk can be reduced through good nutrition, a clean environment, and keeping current on vaccinations – so check out a cattery/breeder for all these things.

 - Hypertrophic cardiomyopathy – This genetic heart disease can be screened for through a DNA-based test.

-Ragdolls are generally pretty healthy, but if you are considering adopting one, it’s important to be educated on what health problems they are at risk for.
+Ragdolls are generally pretty healthy, but if you are considering adopting one, you must first be educated on what health problems they are at risk for.

 #7 There are a few different ways to adopt a Ragdoll cat.

 Are you looking to adopt a Ragdoll cat?
 There are several options.
-If you want to adopt an adult ragdoll cat specifically, the Ragdoll Fancier’s Club International has a page on their site for adult Ragdolls available for adoption, or here on Floppycats.com, we have a page dedicated to helping you find a Ragdoll cat rescue, which will help you locate a Ragdoll in a local shelter, on Craig’s list, etc.
+Suppose you want to adopt an adult ragdoll cat specifically.
+In that case, Ragdoll Fancier’s Club International has a page on their site for adult Ragdolls available for adoption.
+On Floppycats.com, we have a page dedicated to helping you find a Ragdoll cat rescue, which will help you locate a Ragdoll in a local shelter, on Craig’s list, etc.